xSavitar/GoPL/README.md

 # Maintainer

-This repo is maintained by [https://github.com/ch3nkula](Alangi Derick).
+This repo is maintained by [Alangi Derick](https://github.com/ch3nkula).
 Feel free to ping me and let's talk :)